 Let Me Know What You Think

-If you try making these nutella cupcakes, I’d love to hear what think of them!
-Please leave a rating and let me know your thoughts by sharing a comment.
+If you try making these Nutella cupcakes, I’d love to hear what think you of them!
+Please leave a rating and comment below.

 Other Recipes You Might Like:

-- 1 tsp instant espresso or coffee - optional (2 grams)
+- 1 tsp instant espresso or coffee - optional (2g)

 Nutella Buttercream Frosting